Disclosure and Agreement for Certificates of Deposit

 C. Joint Account with Right of Survivorship

-Each owner of a joint account may withdraw, by any means we make available, any or all of the funds on deposit, close the account, enter into special agreements regarding the account, and stop payment on any check drawn on the account.
-Each joint owner guarantees the signatures of the other joint owners.
+Each owner of a joint account has complete control over all funds in the account may withdraw or transfer by any means we make available any or all of the funds on deposit.
+Any joint owner may also close the account or enter into special agreements regarding the account.
+We may act on the instructions of any joint owner without the authorization of any other joint owner.
+Each joint owner guarantees the signatures of the other joint owners and authorizes the others to endorse for deposit any check, draft or other payment order made payable to the owners jointly, subject to the Bank’s further approval.
 Each joint owner also authorizes us to exercise our rights to setoff and enforce our security interest in the entire joint account, even if only one of the joint owners is the debtor; these rights exist irrespective of who contributed funds to the joint account.
-Similarly, we can enforce overdraft or other liability in the joint account against any joint owner individually (and each joint account owner agrees to be liable for all overdraft liability in the joint account), even if the joint owner did not sign the item creating the overdraft or receive any benefits from its proceeds.
+Similarly, we can enforce overdraft or other liability in the joint account against any joint owner individually, and each joint account owner agrees to be liable for all overdraft liability in the joint account, even if the joint owner did not sign or otherwise authorize the item creating the overdraft or receive any benefits from its proceeds.
 Garnishments against any one or more than one of the joint owners are subject to our right of setoff and security interest.
 Notice that we give to any one joint owner is notice to all joint owners.

 (back to top)

-D. Fiduciary Accounts
+D. Fiduciary Account

 Any individual acting as an agent, guardian, personal representative, trustee, custodian or in some other fiduciary capacity (collectively the “Fiduciary”) must be designated as such on the Bank's account records.
 We will otherwise assume that the individual owns the account in his or her individual capacity.
 We are authorized to follow the directions of a Fiduciary regarding your account until we receive written notice that the Fiduciary relationship has been terminated and have had a reasonable time to act upon the notice.
 We are not liable for the misapplication of funds from your account by your Fiduciary.
 Even if we have previously received a complete copy of the Agency Agreement, Trust Agreement, Court Order or other document under which the account is opened, we are authorized to follow the instructions of your Agent without determining if those instructions are contrary to or prohibited by such document.

 If you establish an account as a Fiduciary, you will abide by the relevant law and notify us in writing immediately upon an event that terminates the Fiduciary relationship, including but not limited to, the death of the minor or adult for whom you act as a Fiduciary, or at the time the minor attains the age of maturity.
 After notifying us of an event that terminates the Fiduciary relationship, your authority over the account continues only to the extent allowed by law.
-If you fail to provide immediate notice to us of the termination of the Fiduciary relationship, we may honor any checks or drafts written on the account without incurring any liability to the beneficiary, and you will be liable to us for any loss or expense, including without limitation attorneys’ fees and the cost of litigation, arbitration or other dispute resolution to the extent permitted by law, that we incur because of your failure to give prompt notice.
+If you fail to provide immediate notice to us of the termination of the Fiduciary relationship, we may honor any checks or drafts written on the account or other debits without incurring any liability to the beneficiary, and you will be liable to us for any loss or expense, including without limitation attorneys’ fees and the cost of litigation, arbitration or other dispute resolution to the extent permitted by law, that we incur because of your failure to give prompt notice.

 (back to top)